-Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Marketing 2: Social Media and Advertising (CE) 11-12 1 unit 1 year Teacher Signature Required Marketing 1 & Instructor's Approval Fees - \$40 Fee includes State/National Dues, Fee for Districts & DECA t-shirt.
+Overland business Flogram Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Marketing II: Social Media and Introduction to Entrepreneurship (CE) 11-12 1 unit 1 year Teacher Signature Required Marketing 1 & Instructor's Approval Fees - \$40 Fee includes State/National Dues, Fee for Districts & DECA t-shirt.
 This course combines Social Media for Business and Principles of Advertising.
 Social Media for Business teaches students how to use social media as a business strategy and covers how to match that strategy with the goals of the business.
 This course addresses current trends, ethics, regulations, legal challenges, strategy, content development, and change management.
 This course helps students develop a better understanding of how marketing with social media is similar to and different from traditional marketing and how to best use online methods to further business goals.
 Principles of Advertising examines the principles and practices of advertising and its relationship to business in order to promote a business or organization.
 Areas of major emphasis include advertising principles, strategies, media, copy and layout, and ethical considerations.
 Only students enrolled in a Business and/or Marketing classes can participate in DECA, a co-curriculum chapter.
 DECA (an Association of Marketing Students) allows members opportunities to develop leadership skills, participate in community service projects, and enjoy social activities.
 Students will also be eligible to travel and compete in marketing competitions, both locally and nationally.
 A chapter membership fee is involved.
 Legal Environment of Business (CE) (Formerly: Business Law) 10-12 1/2 unit 1 semester No Signature Required Intro. to Business is required in order to get CE credit for Business Law 1.
 Business Law addresses legal topics concerning business and the individual.
 Topics of discussion include contracts (e.g. renting an apartment, buying a car, obtaining a credit card, laws affecting minors, fraud), negligence (e.g. slipping/falling, car accidents), intentional torts (e.g. trespassing, defamation, assault, battery, invasion of privacy), civil procedure (e.g. trial process), crimes, constitutional law and the court systems, intellectual property law, employment law, credit, and ethics/social responsibility.
 The course also includes guest speakers and law-related movies and/or videos illustrating the legal topics discussed in the classroom.
 Students are encouraged to join FBLA (Future Business Leaders of America).
 This course is a Concurrent Enrollment course through the Community College of Aurora.
 Students enrolled in this course will complete college-level work while attending high school.
 Students who have met the prerequisite and earn a "C" or better in the class will receive 3 college credits.
-AP Macro and Micro Economics (W) 11-12 1 unit 1 year No Signature Required None Emphasizes public law, regulation of business, ethical considerations, and various relationships existing within society, government, and business.
-Specific attention is given to economic regulation, social regulation, labor-management issues, environmental issues, and contract fundamentals.
-This course analyzes the role of law in social, political, and economic change business environments.
-This course aligns with the Colorado Community College course Legal Environment of Business (BUS 216).
-Students will have the opportunity to earn high school credit while at the same time enroll in and earn community college credits with the opportunity to transfer credit to an institution of higher education.
-If the student is interested in earning community college credit, an additional free application is required.
-More information can be found at www.cherrycreekschools/cte on the Concurrent Enrollment tab.
-Students must have completed Introduction to Business in order to receive Concurrent Enrollment credit.
-Students are encouraged to join FBLA (Future Business Leaders of America).